blackbird71SR/Hello-World/README.md

 Elixir is a functional, concurrent, general-purpose programming language that runs on the Erlang virtual machine.
 Elixir builds on top of Erlang and shares the same abstractions for building distributed, fault-tolerant applications.
 Elixir also provides a productive tooling and an extensible design.

 - [x] **Emojic**
+😀😜🔂 World’s only programming language that’s bursting with emojis https://emojicode.org Emojicode is an open source, high-level, multi-paradigm programming language consisting of emojis.
+It features Object-Orientation, Optionals, Generics and Closures.

 - [x] **Erlang**